 - PSYC 1, 10 and 11 are prerequisites.
 A 60 level course is also strongly recommended.
 Students should check well in advance with their faculty advisor for additional prerequisites.

-- The permission checklist must be signed by the advisor, and then the Chair of the Undergraduate Committee (Professor Catherine Cramer).
+- The permission checklist must be signed by the advisor, and then turned in to the PBS main office for approval by the Chair of the Undergraduate Committee (Professor Catherine Cramer for 2019-20).